sevidmusic/Rig/README.md

 ### --install-roady

-`rig install-roady` can be used to install Roady at a specified path.
+`rig --install-roady` can be used to install Roady at a specified path.

 Arguments: